BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

   }
 ]
 ```
 Note that bitcoins are not just a homogeneous mess of cash jammed into your pocket.
 Each individual transaction that you receive or that you send is placed in the immutable blockchain ledger, in a block.
 You can see all of those when you look at your transactions.
 Note also that this means that bitcoin spending isn't quite as anonymous as you'd think.
-Though the addresses are fairly private, transactions can be examined as they go in and out of them.
+Though the addresses are fairly private, transactions can be examined as they go in and out of addresses.
 This makes the funds ultimately fungible and makes the privacy vulnerable to statistical analysis.

 > **TESTNET vs MAINNET:** Why are all of these bitcoin amounts in fractions?
 Bitcoins are produced slowly, and so there are relatively few in circulation.
 As a result, each bitcoin over on the mainnet is worth quite a bit (~ $1,200 at the time of this writing).
 This means that people usually work in fractions.
 In fact, .47 BTC would be quite a lot in the real-world.
 You'll often be dealing with even smaller fractions on mainnet.
-For this reason, names have appeared for smaller amounts of bitcoins, including millibitcoins or mBTCs (one-thousandth of a bitcoin), microbitcoins or or bits μBTCs (one-millionth of a bitcoin), and satoshis (one hundred millionth of a bitcoin).
+For this reason, names have appeared for smaller amounts of bitcoins, including millibitcoins or mBTCs (one-thousandth of a bitcoin), microbitcoins or bits or μBTCs (one-millionth of a bitcoin), and satoshis (one hundred millionth of a bitcoin).

 ### Examine Your Transaction

-You can get more information on a transaction with the 'bitcoin-cli getrawtransaction' command:
+You can get more information on a transaction with the `bitcoin-cli getrawtransaction` command:
 ```
 $ bitcoin-cli getrawtransaction "88e5d5f3077517d76f5a61491fa52e6aaae078c52bc62d849f09507ef0cfada2"
 010000000133261a25b44689bab2c6a207381ca21d243de9bbf21f0fa40c3a26ba7282a87b000000006b483045022100a2640761810dfc34dabed599928243afe24e13f520f780ceb382843a530a577c022050b92f5d9843d70ddb60a0aa294938862f2b7372818d6149ffd4f6adec5cf6c80121034dcaa515c2fda0f4a50b90a6d798e01c00a870bef0bd97154066fe202d2b5d75feffffff02c029cd02000000001976a914fd67e8a7c7813e7a5c376eb71074f373d924d96888ac17791703000000001976a914e176ee39c642344df2180863e27e2e936307273c88ac07a41000
 ```
-> **WARNING:** This command will not work in some cases.
-To be able to view a rawtransaction on a standard node, some of the money must be unspent, or the transaction must still be in your mempool (which means that this command will work fine for the money you've just received).
-If you want to be able to view older transactions that have been entirely spent, and you have a non-pruned node, you can do so by maintaining a set of all transactions with the txindex=1 configuration, which is what our scripts suggest for all non-pruned instances.
+> **WARNING:** This command will not work in some situation.
+To be able to view a raw transaction on a standard node, some of the money must be unspent, or the transaction must still be in your mempool — which means that this command will work fine for the money you've just received, but not for old stuff.
+If you want to be able to view older transactions that have been entirely spent, you can do so by maintaining a set of all transactions with the txindex=1 configuration, which is what our scripts suggest for all non-pruned instances.
+(You can't maintain a transaction index if your node is pruned.)

 Granted, this isn't super useful, because it's the hex-encoded transaction data.
 Fortunately, you can get a more verbose description just by adding a '1' to your command:
 ```